mszlgr/k8s-tutorials/auth/README.md

 ```

 ## Open questions
-Q: Pods is binded to ServiceAccount in pods yaml - if I am able to create pods I am able to select any SA I want - this is a bit problematic from security point of view, right?
+Q: Pods are binded to ServiceAccount in pods yaml definition (`serviceAccountName` parameter) - if I'm able to create pod I am able to select any SA I want - this is a bit problematic from security point of view, right?